Vaent/CardPeeGee/documentation/Tech debt.md

 ### Required

 - Implement player death properly.
 This should be picked up as part of the general build process but a reminder is added here since a workaround is currently in place and this is a core mechanic which **must not** be overlooked!
+- Implement Card conversion properly in the options panel.
+Again should be picked up as part of the build process but need to ensure it is not missed.
 - Document visual layers and their priority levels, begin allocating GameObjects to the appropriate layers.
 - Improve GameState locking/unlocking and use of Next()/Encounter.Advance() as that pattern is not so broadly applicable as it was initially assumed to be; q.v. traps on chests and paying healer fees.
 - Rationalise debugs/reduce spam.